 Reflexology Modules 1 & 2 - Thursday or Friday 9.30 – 4.30

 Anatomy and Physiology - 4 hours per week (Terms 1& 2 Year 1) Tuesdays

 Generic Business Module – Monday 11.00 – 13.00 & Wednesday 9:00 - 10:00 (Term 1 Year 2)

 Pathophysiology of disease – Monday 10.00-12.00 (Term 2 Year2)

 Introduction to Research – Friday 10.00-12.00 (Term 1 Year 1)

 *Please note that times may be subject to change.

-- Please contact Julie Duffy (Programme Director) for details of fees
+Please contact Julie Duffy (Programme Director) for details on current fees

 Your Next Steps

 To make an application please visit our online Self Service system.
 Guidance on making an application can be found here.